Jenson Button: Other racing ventures

 Button ran three NASCAR Cup Series races in 2023 for Rick Ware Racing in the No. 15 car, starting with the 2023 EchoPark Automotive Grand Prix at Circuit of the Americas (COTA).
-His best result over the three races was 18th position at COTA.
+His best result over the three races was eighteenth position at COTA.

 Driving style

 Button driving a McLaren MP4-23 car through the streets of Manchester in August 2011.

 Button has a smooth driving style; journalist Mark Hughes wrote in 2009:

 Button has a fantastic feel for how much momentum can be taken into a corner and this allows him to be minimal in his inputs—his steering and throttle movements in particular tend to be graceful and beautifully co-ordinated.

 This allows him to perform well in wet-weather where the front of the car tends to slide more than the rear, and many believe his smooth style better preserves the tyres during a race.
 He adapted his style in go-karts and transferred it to more powerful machinery.
 Since 2000, Button has braked with his left foot, by dragging the brake pedal and stopping the car in less time to control and modulate power.
 He likes to turn into a corner early under braking and balance the car on pedal application and steering, creating more strain in tyre loads for a longer physical lap but allowing for a higher minimum corner entry speed and allowing Button to adapt to a changeable or slippery track.

-He is comfortable driving a car with understeer, prefers the rear to be stable into corners and on which he is able to lean on leaving them, and rarely locks the inside of his front tyres.
+Button is comfortable driving a car with understeer, prefers the rear to be stable into corners and on which he is able to lean on leaving them, and rarely locks the inside of his front tyres.
 His smooth driving also means he cannot generate the necessary tyre temperature on a cool track.
 Button occasionally cannot get his tyres to operate efficiently over a single lap in qualifying because his gentle steering produces less energy into the wheel.
 His driving gave him additional thought time and be less prone to making an error for improved consistency in races and notices events without the team necessarily instructing him on what to do.
 Button accurately exploits grip on a damp corner to adapt to his limits earlier than other drivers.
-During 2001 and 2007, when traction control was legal in F1, he was able to control the throttle pedal to prevent wheelspin, allowing him to be as fast due to his feel for grip exiting a turn.
+Between 2001 and 2007, when traction control was legal in F1, he was able to control the throttle pedal to prevent wheelspin, allowing him to be as fast due to his feel for grip exiting a turn.